allegro0132/gds-preview/README.md

   * Number of chunks to send before waiting for a signal from the frontend.
   * Helps prevent the extension host from being overwhelmed by data.
   * Set to `-1` to disable flow control.
+  * Note: This setting applies to legacy stdout/Base64 streaming.
+In Rust TCP/WebSocket binary streaming mode, stdin is reserved for JSON commands and stdin-based flow control is disabled.

+* `gdsPreview.viewportStreaming`: (Default: `false`)
+  * **(WebGL + Rust)** Streams geometry on-demand based on the current viewport instead of streaming the entire design.
+  * Best for extremely large layouts where full streaming would be too slow or memory-heavy.

+* `gdsPreview.viewportPaddingFactor`: (Default: `0.25`)
+  * Extra neighborhood margin around the current viewport.
+  * Interpreted as a fraction of `max(viewportWidth, viewportHeight)` in world units.
+  * Higher values reduce visible pop-in while panning, at the cost of fetching more geometry per request.

+* `gdsPreview.viewportDebounceMs`: (Default: `80`)
+  * Debounce interval (ms) for viewport geometry requests during pan/zoom.
+  * Higher values reduce request frequency (less CPU/network churn) but increase latency.

 * `gdsPreview.maxSteps`: (Default: `5000`)
   * The max steps for connected objects finding algorithm.